HomeLatest NewsGovTechIndia eyes big pie of $1.5 trillion global semiconductor market in post-pandemic alignment

 Preferred Source of Google

-India is working to establish itself as a preferred destination and trusted partner for electronics and semiconductor manufacturing in the post-pandemic world, and aspires to become a significant player in the $1.5 trillion global semiconductor market, Union Minister of State for Electronics and (MeitY) Rajeev Chandrasekhar said on Thursday.
+India is working to establish itself as a preferred destination and trusted partner for and manufacturing in the post-pandemic world, and aspires to become a significant player in the $1.5 trillion global semiconductor market, Union Minister of State for Electronics and Information Technology (MeitY) Rajeev Chandrasekhar said on Thursday.

 “Our electronics and semiconductors plans for the country are well underway, in line with Prime Minister Narendra Modi‘s vision of India becoming a hub for the $1.5 trillion global markets,” Chandrasekhar said on the sidelines of the India Internet Governance Forum’s (IIGF) curtain raiser event, which was organised by MeitY and the National Internet Exchange of India.